Schizotypal Personality Questionnaire (SPQ) Test

 30/33

-Perceptual-Cognitive (P)
+Perceptual-Cognitive (PC)

 Measures unusual perceptions and beliefs, along with atypical thinking patterns linked to perceptual-cognitive schizotypal features.